About the Mary River Catchment

 Caitlin Mill – B.Env.Sc (Environmental Science)

-Experienced with biocondition monitoring and reporting, water quality monitoring and data analysis, aquatic fauna surveying, GIS mapping, report writing
+Experienced with project design, implementation and management, biocondition monitoring and reporting, water quality monitoring and data analysis, aquatic fauna surveying, GIS mapping, report writing, drone operation.

 Jess Dean – B.Env.Sc (Environmental Science)